usnistgov/nist-mud/README.md

 ![alt tag](docs/arch/nw-arch.png)

-MUD-specifc flow rules are installed on the CPE switches.

 The NPE switch acts as a Multiplexer to forward packets from several CPE switches to its uplink interface towards the Cloud where
 Virtual network functions for the CPE reside.
-The uplink is provided via standard VPN encapsulation.
+The uplink is provided via VPN encapsulation.

 ## OpendDaylight Components ##